Azasakhe/Netflix/Dev.-basic-info.md

 The ESN is a serial that _could_ contains information about the device in use, and can influence the resolutions.

 - Some videos are also influenced by the producers
+- On Android, Netflix has also adopted a blacklist, when a device is blacklisted it will only play videos in SD quality
 - Others things!? we hope no..

 <sup>